Ongun1905/DBL-HTI-Group-33-/README.md

 Quit the server with CTRL-BREAK.
 ```

-Follow the link in the log (http://127.0.0.1:8000/) to view the webapp in action!
+Follow the link in the console output (http://127.0.0.1:8000/) to view the web app in action!
 <hr>
-1. Using a virtual environment is recommended since this webapp uses specific versions of certain packages.
+1. Using a virtual environment is recommended since this web app uses specific versions of certain packages.
 Using a virtual environment isolates Python files on a per-project basis, which ensures that no package version conflicts can occur.